 Could pulmonary arterial hypertension (PAH) patients be at a lower risk from severe COVID-19?

 Evelyn M. Horn, Murali Chakinala, Ronald Oudiz, Elizabeth Joseloff, Erika B. Rosenzweig

 The COVID-19 pandemic now impacts over 1.2 million individuals worldwide with higher-risk comorbidities including age, cardiac and pulmonary diseases.
-Pulmonary hypertension (PH) centers prepared for the worst for their high-risk PAH patients.
-However, providers have been surprised thus far by the paucity of hospitalized PAH-COVID-19 patients, generally tolerable symptoms in those affected, and their relatively early recovery.
+Pulmonary hypertension (PH) centres prepared for the worst for their high-risk PAH patients.
+However, providers have been surprised thus far by the paucity of hospitalised PAH-COVID-19 patients, generally tolerable symptoms in those affected, and their relatively early recovery.